Lukc/tartines-www/README.md

 % tartines-www

-Tartines’s website, to be seen on tartines.org.
+Tartines's website, to be seen on tartines.org.

 # Dependencies